anaerobeth/scala-apps/weather-build/README.md

 Basic implementation: https://www.scala-sbt.org/1.x/docs/sbt-by-example.html.

-Enhancements: Prompt user for a city and return its weather forecast
+Enhancements: Prompt user for a city and return its weather forecast (condition and temperature)

+TODO: save and load cities

 Example:
 ```